ethanp/Notes/Akka Notes.md

 4/9/15

+### Overview

-A `Router` is an `Actor` that has a list of `ActorRef`s that it forwards messages to according to some predefined logic, e.g. in package `akka.routing` we find:
+* A `Router` is an `Actor` that has a list of `ActorRef`s that it _forwards_ messages that are sent to it (via `.!()`) according to some predefined logic.
+* It also forwards the response back to the original sender

+### Routers pre-defined in package `akka.routing`

-1. Round robin
+1. Round robin -- forward to routee chosen in a round-robin fashion
-2. Random
+2. Random -- forward to a random routee
-3. Broadcast
+3. BroadcastGroup/Pool -- forwards each message to _all_ routees
-4. Smallest mailbox
+4. Smallest mailbox -- forward to routee with shortest mailbox queue
-5. Ballancing pool
+5. Balancing pool -- all routees share the same mail box, and the router tries to redistribute work from busy routees to idle ones
 5. Consistent hashing --- select routee based on sent message
 6. Scatter gather --- broadcast message, *first* result is sent back to sender
 7. Tail chopping --- send to one, then another after delay, etc.; send *first* result back to sender

+### Specifics

-It can load everything it needs from a config file, or configuration can be done programmatically.
+* A router can load configuration from a config file, or it can be done programmatically.

-The router forwards without changing the message's original sender.

-By default, replies to routee messages will be routed back to the routee.

-The number of routees can be dynamic according to your resizing policy
+* The routee-count can be dynamic according to a configured resizing policy
+* We can intentionally send a message to all routees by wrapping it in a `Broadcast` envelope

 ## Actor Refs and Paths
 From the Akka Docs